Sian Ka’an is a natural reserve located in the state of Quintana Roo in Mexico.

 Muyil is a destination offered by several tour agencies, especially those based in Tulum.
 The excursion is typically a half-day experience and generally proceeds as follows:

-• 🤠 Muyil Ruins: These are located at the entrance of the Muyil area.
-A tour of the ruins typically lasts around 45 minutes, given that the archaeological site isn’t vast.
+- 🤠 Muyil Ruins: These are located at the entrance to the Muyil area.
+A tour of the ruins typically lasts around 45 minutes, given that the archaeological site is not vast.
 Muyil served as a significant trading port that maintained relations with southern Quintana Roo and its neighboring country, Belize.
 The dominant architectural style of Muyil is the Peten style, characterized by buildings with wide bases that lean toward verticality.

-• 🍃 Trail to the Lagoons: Following the archaeological site tour, you’ll proceed to the lagoons via a 500-meter jungle trail.
+- 🍃 Trail to the Lagoons: Following the archaeological site tour, you will proceed to the lagoons via a 500-meter jungle trail.
 This path, named “Canan-Ha,” is well-maintained and includes a “mirador,” a tall wooden tower that offers a breathtaking view over Muyil.

-• 🛥️ Boat Tour: Once you reach the lagoons, you’ll embark on a boat excursion lasting approximately 1h30.
-This tour allows you to explore the mangroves, spot migratory birds, and culminates with the unmissable activity of floating down the ancient Mayan canals.
+- 🛥️ Boat Tour: Once you reach the lagoons, you’ll embark on a boat excursion lasting approximately 1h 30m.
+This tour allows you to explore the mangroves, spot migratory birds and culminates with the unmissable activity of floating down the ancient Mayan canals.

 Muyil on your own

 Getting to Muyil on your own is straightforward.
-Access to Muyil from Tulum is via a well-paved, busy road, which is the main route leading to Bacalar and, more broadly, to Chetumal, the capital of the state.
+Access to Muyil from Tulum is via a well-paved and busy road, which is the main route leading to Bacalar and to Chetumal, the capital of the state.

 Driving to Muyil

 To get to the Muyil side of Sian Ka’an, take route 307 towards Felipe Carrillo Puerto/Chetumal.
-After just 25 minutes on this road, you’ll need to turn left at the parking lot for the Muyil ruins.
+After just 25 minutes on this road, you will need to turn left at the parking lot for the Muyil ruins.

 Taking a Colectivo to Muyil